-If the poultry are stunned prior to bleeding, check the stunning equipment to ensure it is functioning properly.
+If the poultry are stunned prior to bleeding, check the stunning equipment to ensure it's functioning properly.
 Poultry that have been effectively stunned will have an arched neck and tucked-in wings posture.

 Check in the bleeding area to determine if the bleeding equipment is functioning properly.
-One way that you might be alerted to problems with the bleeding equipment is if the line inspectors report increased numbers or clusters of cadavers at inspection stations or increased numbers of bruised wings or legs.
+One way that you might be alerted to problems with the bleeding equipment is if the line inspectors report increased number or clusters of cadavers at inspection stations or increased numbers of bruised wings or legs.

 Once a week, select a day at random to review establishment records documenting adherence to good commercial practices.
 This review takes the place of observation in the receiving through pre-scald areas.
 Recognize that establishments are not required to maintain written records of good commercial practices.
-If the establishment does not keep records, visit the receiving through pre-scald areas as above.
+If the establishment doesn't keep records, visit the receiving through pre-scald areas as above.

-If such the establishment keeps such records and makes them available, assess whether there is evidence that the establishment is monitoring its GCPs in the receiving through pre-scald areas.
-Video surveillance taken by the establishment can be used by the establishment as a form of GCP record.
-Also, determine if there is enough information in the records to judge whether the establishment is following good commercial practices.
-If there is not enough information to make that judgment, visit the receiving through pre-scald areas to verify compliance with the statute and regulations.
+If such records are kept and made available, assess whether there is evidence that the establishment is monitoring its GCPs in the receiving through pre-scald areas.
+If you are also to determine if there is enough information in the records to judge that the establishment is following good commercial practices.
+If there isn't enough information to make that judgment, visit the receiving through pre-scald areas to verify compliance with the statute and regulations.